 Illness is a failure.
 Not a moral failure, but rather, a physical restriction that prevents us from being our best selves.
 And we all want to present the world our finest side, don't we?
 However, disease forces us to reveal our brokenness, vulnerability, and humanity.
 I am not implying that my diseases made me any less of a strong person, because it takes fortitude to withstand a condition like polio and chronic pain.
 It is heroic to persevere in the face of hardship, discomfort, and limits.

-Could something like this ever happen again?
+Could something like this happen again?
 Keep in mind that a giant tree starts as a seed.
 The false belief that one human is superior to another based only on physical attributes is known as eugenics, and it was this belief that spread among the German people.
-The idea that one gender is superior or that one religion is superior originated from the idea that one genetic line is superior, rendering all others inferior.
+The idea that one gender is superior, or that one religion is superior originated from the idea that one genetic line is superior, rendering all others inferior.
 Throughout history, eugenics has been the cause of conflicts and fatalities.
-Could it occur once more?
+Could it occur again?
 It is taking place!
 The seed has been sown, and leaders and their followers are growing the bitter seed that leads to ruin.

 But why would anyone fall for such a harsh and senseless philosophy?
 Due to fear.
 The emotion that sows the seed is fear.
 They don't want to be caught in the rain, and they see the storm clouds brewing.
 "It's excellent," they say, pointing to the storm.
 When blood starts to pour, they defend it by saying, "Blood is terrible, but it has to be done."
-Pretending not to notice, they turn their backs on the worst of it.
+Or pretending not to notice, they turn their backs on the worst of it.
 In any case, their guilt is equal to that of the executioners.
 Fear has the power to turn otherwise decent individuals into killers and liars.

 Furthermore, they are blind to the fact that they are supporting an ideology that has been shown to be scientifically incorrect.
 According to genetic research, all humans started out with the same features: wide noses, dark eyes, and dark skin.
 Humanity originated in the same part of Africa.
 Since we all grew from the same seed, we share the same ancestry.
 It's true that humans diverged and developed many bodily changes, including lighter skin and eyes.
-My argument is that we are genetically related, not just in name.
-And since we are all members of the human race, there is no superior race.
+My argument is that we are genetically related, not only in name.
+And since we are members of the human race, there is no superior race.

 With Love,